Roasted Cauliflower with Tahini and Fresh Mint

 How to Roast Cauliflower:

-To roast cauliflower, you’ll need a standard half sheet pan (affiliate link) and a few basic ingredients.
-You won’t need any aluminum foil or parchment paper for this roasted cauliflower recipe.
-Clean up only takes a few seconds!
+To roast cauliflower, you’ll need a standard half sheet pan and a few basic ingredients.
+You won’t need aluminum foil or parchment paper for this roasted cauliflower recipe.
+Clean up only takes seconds!

-I’m a firm believer in cranking up the oven heat (450 degree Fahrenheit, 230 degrees Celsius) for roasting vegetables, particularly those that cook fairly quickly.
+I’m a firm believer in cranking up the oven heat (450°F / 230°C) for roasting vegetables, particularly those that cook quickly.

 A hot oven jump starts the caramelization process and ensures that your cauliflower florets gain color (color equals flavor) while also retaining some texture and bite.

-Proper caramelization is especially important for cauliflower because it is naturally pretty bland in flavor.
+Proper caramelization is especially important for cauliflower because it is naturally bland in flavor.

 Cold Vegetables = Slower, Stalled Caramelization

 Another factor to consider?
-Many of us are using vegetables cold from the fridge.
+Many of us use vegetables cold from the fridge.

 Cold ingredients will stall the caramelization process, as they will reduce the oven temperature, regardless of whether it is preheated properly.
 Using a hotter oven, as well as a few other tips (described below) helps mitigate this.